 What Are the Best Products for Permed Hair?

-Here’s a list of products I recommend to keep your perm in great condition:
+Here’s a list of products I recommend to keep your modern perm in great condition:

 - Aveda “Be Curly” Curl Enhancer.
 Apply a small amount to hair after scrunching dry with a T-shirt or towel.
 Scrunch into hair in an upward motion and leave it to do its curl-enhancing magic.